 Sarah Carlson is a Bank Street Graduate with an M.S.
 Ed. in Early Childhood Elementary Education, and has taught in a variety of public and private school settings in New York, New Jersey and London for the past 17 years.
 She is certified as a Forest School Kindergarten Teacher through Cedarsong Nature School.
 Sarah holds Permanent Certification in both New York and New Jersey.
 She is certified in Infant, Child and Adult CPR and First Aid.
 Sarah is inspired by children's authenticity, energy, and expression and is rooted in the idea that we are always learning through experience, reflection, and finding the magic in day to day moments.
 She believes strongly in the freedom, health, and creativity that ample time in nature can provide.

-Originally from New York City, Lilly Mihalko graduated from Brooklyn College with a B.A. in Childhood Education, minoring in Sociology.
+Originally from New York City, Lilly Clark graduated from Brooklyn College with a B.A. in Childhood Education, minoring in Sociology.
 She continued her professional studies at Bank Street College of Education, focusing on the Reggio Emilia approach.
-She has been running her own independent play-based cooperative in Park Slope, Brooklyn.
 Lilly believes in nurturing the whole child through unconditional acceptance and compassionate interactions that are respectful of the child's ideas, input, and social-emotional development.
-In her spare time she enjoys yoga, knitting, and snuggling her giant dog.
+In her spare time she enjoys yoga, knitting, and exploring the world with her son Elliott.

 Katie Henly grew up across the Hudson in New Jersey and enjoys cheeseburgers, banana bread, and corny jokes.
 She received her Graduate Degree in Musical Performance from BYU.
 She lives in Brooklyn, where she works regularly babysitting for various local families.
 She is compassionate and energetic and uses her love and talent for music to inspire the kids to sing and dance out in the fresh air!